 When booked in advance, cheap rates are available for international train journeys and are comparative to airline prices.

 With wifi and power sockets available on most trains across the world, the productivity of train travel should also be factored into decision making.
-GCC spoke with Tino Sehgal and Louise Hojer about his experiences of low carbon travel, and his thoughts on shifting our concept of efficiency and changing travel habits.
+GCC spoke with Tino Sehgal and Louise Hojer about their experiences of low carbon travel, and thoughts on shifting our concept of efficiency and changing travel habits.
 Could an 8 hour train journey from London to Milan be treated as a day in the office?

 Stop-overs can also be productive.
 For example, if you were travelling from London to Basel, could you plan meetings/visits during a stopover in Paris or Brussels?

 Speak with your travel agent about the possibilities of train travel, and try to book as far in advance as possible to get the best rates.

 10 Steps to Limit the Impact of Air Travel

 As the most polluting activity a single individual can do, flying must always be a last option, after exploring all alternatives.
 If you have to fly, there are ways to help cut emissions.